zktuong/dandelion/README.md

 # env CC=/path/to/location/of/bin/gcc-9 pip install rpy2

 # Use pip to install the following with --no-cache-dir --upgrade if necessary
-pip install networkx polyleven scrublet scanpy
+pip install networkx polyleven scrublet scanpy changeo presto scikit-bio

 # and then lastly install this
 pip install git+https://github.com/zktuong/dandelion.git